 Conferences

-Academic Community Engagement Symposium (Office of Academic Community Engagement)
+Community Engaged Scholars Symposium (Office of Academic Community Engagement)

-The Academic Community Engagement Symposium (previously the Community Engaged Scholars Symposium) is an annual event sponsored by the UNC Office of Academic Community Engagement that allows faculty, students, staff, and community members to come together to celebrate the importance of community-engaged teaching, learning, research and creative works.
+The Community Engaged Scholars Symposium is an annual event at the University of Northern Colorado that allows faculty, students, staff and community members to come together to celebrate the importance of community-engaged teaching, learning, research and creative works.

 The event includes a poster session highlighting the exciting community-engaged projects taking place in Northern Colorado, as well as a ceremony to recognize recipients of the UNC Engaged Scholar Award, Social Science Research Award, and Bob and Bonnie Phelps Family CAP Award.